john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 #### clip

-You can use `clip` if you want to set the max and min value allowed in your array:
+Use `clip` if you want to set the max and min value allowed in your array:

     >>> from numpy import clip
     >>>